J. Lee Nicholson: Interest costs

-Previts (1974) shared Nicholson among the foremost pioneers of interest costs, with William Morse Cole, John R. Wildman, DR Scott, D. C. Eggleston, Thomas H. Sanders and G. Charter Harrison.
+Previts (1974) shared Nicholson among the foremost pioneers of interest costs, such as William Morse Cole, John R. Wildman, DR Scott, D. C. Eggleston, Thomas H. Sanders and G. Charter Harrison.
 According to Previts "the early arguments over treatment of interest cost (both paid and imputed) spurred publication of countless articles and commentaries along with a relatively sound but since unheralded work Interest as a Cost..."
 Nicholson explained his point of view in this matter in the 1913 article "Interest Should be Included as Part of the Cost" in the Journal of Accountancy in which he started the following argument:

 The writer firmly believes in the theory that interest on capital invested should be charged to the proper expense accounts before ascertaining the actual profit from manufacturing or trading.There is a large difference in risk between capital invested in stocks, bonds and real estate and capital invested in manufacturing or other commercial undertakings; and it is not to be disputed that capital invested in commercial enterprises is liable to far greater risk than that of capital invested in securities.
 It is only fair that the capital invested in commercial enterprises should have credit for at least the same return as that in securities before a trading profit is shown.The two articles in the April number of The Journal by Wm.
 Morse Cole and A. Hamilton Church give such logical reasons for the inclusion of interest as a part of the cost...

 Previts (1974) further explained, that the opposition consisted of a "politically more prominent group, and in the sense of the outcome, the success of their position may have been in large part because of such political strength.
 As early as 1911, Arthur Lowes Dickinson criticized advocates of interest inclusion.
 Dickinson's allies included R. H. Montgomery, Jos.
 F. Sterrett, and George O. May."

 In the 1919 Cost Accounting Nicholson and Rohrbach again deal with the admittedly controversial question as to whether it is proper to treat normal interest return on passive investment as a part of manufacturing costs, the position is taken that interest on fixed assets should be so charged, but not interest on floating capital investment.
 The charging of some interest item is considered necessary to the successful distribution of overhead.
 Or, more exactly, normal return on passive investment is regarded as overhead to be distributed among the factory products.
 The authors in chapter IV considers that the opposition argument is directed chiefly at the practice of making these charges as part of the regular costs, not at the mere calculation thereof for use in statistical report form in the quotation of prices.
 He therefore suggests (page 140) an accounting procedure supposed to meet this objection.